credija/opa/README.md

 ![alt text](https://i.imgur.com/Etj88t9.png "Opa Chat 2")

 A demo is available here: opa.github.io
+Has some feature in mind, suggestion or come across a bug?
+Open an [Issue](https://github.com/credija/opa/issues) so we can discuss 👍

 # Features

 Features Opa already has:
+- [x] BOSH support
 - [x] Multi language support
   - Basic en-US | pt-BR for the time being, but you can add your own language by following the [Localization](#localization) section instructions of this README.
 - [x] Responsive up to 1366x768